 Embrace the Tajik life by learning the cooking techniques of local Tajik culture.
 Plov, Goat, and egg dishes are staples in this region and will give you a new recipe for your next dinner party.

 TOP PLACES TO VISIT

 The weather conditions can be extremely varied.
 In the Pamir Mountains you will often be travelling at heights in excess of 4000 metres, and even in the middle of summer it can turn bitter with snow falling; at the same time mercury in the thermometers of Dushanbe can be nudging 40 degrees.
 All in all, British summertime is considered the best time to visit in terms of favourable conditions.

-There are no mandatory immunisations for travellers to Tajikistan, although you should be up-to-date with Typhoid, Tetanus, Polio and Hepatitis A. We recommend you seek advice from your local GP or travel centre as to the correct immunisations and preventative treatments.
+There are no mandatory immunisations for travellers to Tajikistan though you should be up-to-date with Typhoid, Tetanus, Polio and Hepatitis A. Malaria is present in some parts of Tajikistan so we recommend you seek advice from your local GP or travel centre as to the correct immunisations and preventative treatments.

 The official unit of currency in Tajikistan is the Somani.